Animal husbandry: In culture

-Since the 18th century, the farmer John Bull has represented English national identity, first in John Arbuthnot's political satires, and soon afterwards in cartoons by James Gillray and others including John Tenniel.
-He likes food, beer, dogs, horses, and country sports; he is practical and down to earth, and anti-intellectual.
+Since the 18th century, the farmer John Bull has represented English national identity, first in John Arbuthnot's political satires, and soon afterwards in cartoons by James Gillray and others, including John Tenniel.
+He likes food, beer, dogs, horses, and country sports; he is practical, down-to-earth, and anti-intellectual.

-Farm animals are widespread in books and songs for children; the reality of animal husbandry is often distorted, softened, or idealized, giving children an almost entirely fictitious account of farm life.
+Farm animals are widespread in children's books and songs; the reality of animal husbandry is often distorted, softened, or idealized, giving children an almost entirely fictitious account of farm life.
 The books often depict happy animals free to roam in attractive countryside, a picture completely at odds with the realities of the impersonal, mechanized activities involved in modern intensive farming.